Submit Your Short!

 How long is the agreement for showing my film?

-The agreement is for as long as you would like.
-We typically talk with each filmmaker about their goals.
-The agreement can be as short as six months and we have multi-year agreements.
+Our filmmaker agreements are typically for one year and we also offer multi-year agreements depending on the goals you have for your film.
 For example, as we onboard new partner theaters throughout the country, we'll have established curated blocks at the ready so they can hit the ground running with our program.

 What types of films can be submitted to Shorts on the Road?